1538 Terracina Circle, Manteca, CA 95336

 +1 919-429-9377 (919-HAXXERS)

-To go beyond the neural network framework I've developed, become proficient with the latest machine-learning frameworks, such as Tensorflow and Pytorch, with the ultimate goal of being able to easily develop neural networks that can paint, make music, write original text, and navigate the world.
+To go beyond the neural network framework I've developed, become proficient with the latest machine-learning frameworks, such as Flux, TensorFlow, and Pytorch, with the ultimate goal of being able to easily develop neural networks that can paint, make music, write original text, and navigate the world.
 I'd love to be attached, in any way, to the team that ultimately develops the first system to pass the Turing Test.

 - Common Lisp